dalkoran/dalkoran.github.io/_posts/2009-04-19-when-is-a-wpf-datagrid-read-only-checkbox-not-read-only.md

----
-layout: post
-title: "When is a WPF DataGrid read-only CheckBox not read-only?"
+---title: "When is a WPF DataGrid read-only CheckBox not read-only?"
 date: 2009-04-19 13:50
 author: spencen
 comments: true
 categories: [.NET, Development, WPF]
 tags: []
 ---
 I found the answer to this riddle when I decided to style the **DataGridCheckBoxColumn** of Microsoft’s WPF DataGrid.
 By default the CheckBox displayed by the column template is not centered horizontally or vertically.
 I thought this looked at little tacky so I decided to apply a custom Style to the **ElementStyle** (and **EditElementStyle**) property.